-The need to replace damaged equipment and homes creates an opportunity for the NJCEP to assist in the rebuilding effort and to encourage the installation of energy efficient equipment.
+The need to replace damaged equipment and homes provides the NJCEP to play a vital role in assisting in the rebuilding effort and to encourage the installation of energy efficient equipment.
 This will reduce energy costs for homeowners over the life of the equipment being replaced and result in environmental benefits through reduced air emissions.

-Honeywell is proposing Storm Response program changes to be targeted to customers' whose residences are within areas designated by the NJ BPU.
-These customers and/or customers who demonstrate that they have incurred storm related damage would be considered qualifying customers for enhanced Sandy incentives.
+FY2014 will see the continuation of a series of Storm Response incentives which targets participants' whose residences are within areas designated by the Office of Energy Management and authorized by the NJ BPU.
+These participants and/or participants who demonstrate that they have incurred storm related damage are considered qualifying participants for enhanced Sandy incentives.
+Specific information on the Sandy response programs is provided within each program description below.

 Following the program descriptions are three Appendices.
-Appendix A represents the 2012-13 residential energy efficiency and renewable energy Marketing Plan.
-Appendix B provides a summary of total revised 2012-2013 program costs, broken down by cost category.
-Appendix C presents the electricity and gas savings targets associated with the Energy Efficiency Program Plans for the 2012-2013 period.
+Appendix A represents the FY 2014 residential energy efficiency and renewable energy Marketing Plan.
+Appendix B provides a summary of total FY 2014 program costs, broken down by cost category.
+Appendix C presents the electricity and gas savings targets associated with the Energy Efficiency Program Plans for the FY 2014 program.

-2012-13 Residential New Construction Program
+FY2014 Residential New Construction Program